 (6) The amount of cementitious material listed in TABLES 403-1 and 403-2 is the designated minimum for concrete pavement and shoulders respectively.
-It may be necessary to add additional cementitious material or otherwise adjust the mix proportions as permitted by the specifications to provide a mix design that complies with the compressive strength requirement.
+It may be necessary to add additional cementitious material or otherwise adjust the mix proportions as permitted by the specifications to provide a mix design that complies with the compressive strength and permeability requirements.